 In reading all of this hormone information, I was struck by how critical it is have the right balance of all these hormones.
 Too much estrogen and high cortisol levels are dangerous to your progesterone levels.

+Another cause of miscarriage may be chromosomal defects.
 Chromosomal abnormalities are said to be responsible for about 50% of all miscarriages.
 Not enough chromosomes, or too many, will often result in a pregnancy that your body's immune system will end because it somehow knows something was wrong.

 I didn't know that us women are born with all the eggs we will ever have.
 As we get older, our eggs get older also and are more vulnerable to abnormalities.
 For this reason, women over 35 are especially prone to miscarrying.